stephenfitzsimon/telco_churn_classification/README.md

 	- Decision Tree with a max_depth of 4
 	- K Nearest Neighbors with k = 17
 - Overall the best performer is the Decision tree
-- The decision tree is
+- The decision tree is tested on the test data

 ## Key Findings <a name='keyfindings'></a>
 - Month-to-month contracts were a predictor of churn